saikannadkar/iwp-cart/README.md

-# Welcome to your Lovable project
+# Welcome to Cart Project for IWP

 ## Project info